 Archives

-For the most up to date (though not exhaustive) listing of the Archive holdings please see the Porter Catalogue of Manuscripts in Harris Manchester College (searchable PDF).
+For the most up to date (though not exhaustive) listing of Archive holdings please see the Catalogue of Manuscripts in Harris Manchester College (searchable PDF).
+Some items in our Archive collections are available to view in full on Digital Bodleian.

 Researchers may find it helpful to consult some of the secondary sources dealing with the history of the College and its antecedents.
 These give a flavour of the content of the Archive collections: